mjmor/greenearth-ingex/README.md

 ## Development & Deployment

+### Repository Structure

+- `/ingest` - All code related to the Go-based ingestion service.
+- `/index` - All code related to the Elastic Search index and query service.

 ### Continuous Integration (Github Actions)
 - **Testing**: (TODO) Go test suites on all pull requests
 - **Quality Assurance**: (TODO) Automated linting, formatting, and security checks